EdgeProfiler: A Fast Profiling Framework for Lightweight LLMs on Edge Using Analytical Model: Introduction

 Despite these challenges, there is growing interest in implementing LLMs on edge devices, including microcontrollers and low-power platforms.
 Edge deployment offers critical advantages in environments where cloud connectivity is unreliable or unavailable.
 For instance, LLMs can improve \textit{situational awareness} during emergencies and disaster response, where cloud infrastructure may be compromised~\cite{crisisllm}.
 In these scenarios, devices running LLMs can provide real-time crisis management and communication support.
 Additionally, on-device processing enhances data security by minimizing exposure to vulnerabilities associated with transmitting data over the internet.

 Reducing dependency on cloud connectivity is also a significant advantage.
 Moving LLM inference to the edge allows applications to function independently of network conditions, ensuring availability even in areas with limited or no internet access.
 For example, a local LLM could manage user notes or provide contextual assistance directly on a smartphone, regardless of network strength.
 Moreover, local inference significantly reduces latency, which is crucial for real-time applications.
 Unlike cloud-based models whose response times are affected by network stability and speed, on-device inference ensures prompt interaction, enhancing the user experience.
-Fig.~\ref{fig:inference_fig} illustrates the process where LLM training is performed in a cloud GPU cluster within a data center environment, and pre-trained LLM models are then deployed to edge devices, which independently handle local inference computation.

 However, deploying LLMs on edge devices remains challenging due to their complex architectures and high memory and power requirements~\cite{s23031279}.
 Models such as GPT-3 and LLaMA, with billions of parameters, are not feasible for resource-constrained environments~\cite{dettmers2022gpt3,inan2023llama}.
 This has led to an active area of research focused on quantization techniques, model pruning, and efficient inference strategies that adapt LLMs to the limitations of edge hardware~\cite{yee2024device}.
 These efforts aim to strike a balance between computational feasibility, energy efficiency, and model accuracy.